41FUTURE/Homestopia/README.md

 Homestopia is focused on building a community of hosts and travelers who share a love for travel and cultural exchange.
 The platform allows users to connect with each other, share their experiences, and build lasting relationships.

-Homestopia is designed to be user-friendly and intuitive, with a clean and modern user interface.
+it's designed to be user-friendly and intuitive, with a clean and modern user interface.
 The platform offers a range of features and tools to help hosts and travelers easily connect and communicate, such as messaging, booking, and review systems.

 Overall, Homestopia is a unique and innovative platform that enables travelers to find authentic and affordable homestay experiences, and helps hosts share their homes and cultural experiences with the world.
 ![image](https://user-images.githubusercontent.com/99112509/203449208-5435ce20-409a-451f-b68a-fc6c5517c312.png)